๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 What is the IT Help Desk agent?

-IT Help Desk is a Higher Education specialist AI agent built on OpenClaw.
+IT Help Desk is a Higher Education specialist AI agent on the ibl.ai platform.
 Resolves technology issues for students, faculty, and staff โ€” from password resets to software access, networking, and device support.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host IT Help Desk and keep my data private?